use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 `contracts_contractInfoOf` state query.

 It can also be calculate manually according to the following code snippet.
-The instantiation note of the contract must be still be know.
+The instantiation note of the contract must be still be known.
 You can get it using the `contracts_nonce` chain state query in polkadot-js UI.

 ```rust